Craig Cormick

-Craig Cormick with his book, Time Vandals, in 2012.

 Craig Cormick is an Australian science communicator and author.
 He was born in Wollongong in 1961, and is known for his creative writing and social research into public attitudes towards new technologies.
 He has lived mainly in Canberra, but has also lived in Iceland (1980–81) and Finland (1984–85).
-He has published over 40 books of fiction and non-fiction, and numerous articles in refereed journals.
+He has published over 40 books of fiction and non-fiction.
 He has been active in the Canberra writing community, teaching and editing, was Chair of the ACT Writers Centre from 2003 to 2008 and in 2006 was Writer in Residence at the Universiti Sains Malaysia in Penang, Malaysia.

 In 2025 his co-written book Warra Warra Wai won the NSW Premiers History Awards, was shortlisted for the Prime Minister's Literary Awards, and was shortlisted in two categories for the Queensland Literary Awards.

-Cormick's creative writing has appeared in most of Australia's literary journals including Southerly, Westerly, Island Magazine, Meanjin, The Phoenix Review, Overland, Scarp, 4W, Redoubt, Block, as well as in overseas publications including Silverfish New Writing (Malaysia) and Foreign Literature No 6 (China).
+Cormick's creative writing has appeared in Southerly, Westerly, Island Magazine, Meanjin, The Phoenix Review, Overland, Scarp, 4W, Redoubt, Block, as well as in overseas publications including Silverfish New Writing (Malaysia) and Foreign Literature No 6 (China).
 He has previously been an editor of the radical arts magazine Blast, and his writing awards include the ACT Book of the Year Award in 1999 a Queensland Premier's Literary Award in 2006, a Victorian Community History Award in 2015, the ACT Writing and Publishing Award in 2015 and the Tasmanian Writers' Prize in 2016.

 As a science communicator he has worked for the CSIRO, Questacon and the Department of Industry, Science, Energy and Resources, and has represented the Australian Government at many international science forums including APEC and OECD conferences, presenting on issues relating to public concerns about new technologies.
 In 2013 he was awarded the Unsung Hero of Science Communications by the Australian Science Communicators.
 Since 2019 he has been serving on the Advisory Board on Education and Outreach to the Nobel Prize Winning Organisation for the Prohibition of Chemical Weapons.

 Cormick was awarded the Medal of the Order of Australia (OAM) in the 2021 Queen's Birthday Honours "service to science, and to the community".